danyuchn/GMAT-score-report-analysis/analysis-framework/section-doc-en/en-gmat-v-v1.3.md

 **4. Pattern Observation**

-*   (Mention Chapter 5 findings) (If `BEHAVIOR_EARLY_RUSHING_FLAG_RISK` parameter applies based on Ch 5): "*Some questions at the beginning of the test were answered relatively quickly.
+*   (Mention Chapter 5 findings) (If the parameter `` `BEHAVIOR_EARLY_RUSHING_FLAG_RISK` `` was triggered based on Ch 5): "*Some questions at the beginning of the test were answered relatively quickly.
 It's advisable to maintain a steady pace to avoid potential 'flag for review' risks.*")
-*   (Mention Chapter 5 findings) (If `BEHAVIOR_CARELESSNESS_ISSUE` parameter applies based on Ch 5): "*Analysis shows a higher proportion of 'fast and wrong' instances, suggesting a potential need to focus on carefulness during problem-solving to reduce unforced errors.*")
+*   (Mention Chapter 5 findings) (If the parameter `` `BEHAVIOR_CARELESSNESS_ISSUE` `` was triggered based on Ch 5): "*Analysis shows a higher proportion of 'fast and wrong' instances, suggesting a potential need to focus on carefulness during problem-solving to reduce unforced errors.*")

 **5. Foundational Consolidation Hint**